History of Tipperary GAA: Back to wilderness (1926 to 1936)

 Tipperary emerged from the province after a five-year wait and lined out against Dublin in the All-Ireland final.
 The goals by Martin Kennedy and J.J.
 Callanan gave Tipp the edge at half time.
 Tipp then stormed ahead in the second period of play and won by 2–7 to 1–3.
 Tipp completed a clean sweep of hurling titles that year, winning the Senior, Minor and Junior All-Ireland titles.
 The victory also put Tipp on top of the all-time roll of honour once again.

 Second fiddle (1937–1948)

-Over this period, Limerick's would end their dominance and give it once more to Cork.
+Over this period, Limerick's lost their dominance once more to Cork.
 Cork would get 4 All-Irelands in a row.
 Tipp won 2 All-Irelands and 3 Munsters, including the very strange year of 1941.